-House Moves To Cast Its 1st Remote Votes, With Parties Still Divided On The Issue
+House Casts Its 1st Remote Votes, With Parties Still Divided On The Issue

 The pressure is on for Arizona Democratic Rep. Ruben Gallego.

-For the first time, he's traveled to Washington, D.C. with elaborate instructions to vote on behalf of two of his colleagues.
+For the first time, he traveled to Washington, D.C. with elaborate instructions to vote on behalf of two of his colleagues.
 Gallego can do this under historic new rules allowing proxy voting.

-So for two days of legislative floor action, Gallego plans to call his colleagues — Democratic Reps.
+So for two days of legislative floor action, Gallego will call his colleagues — Democratic Reps.
 Nanette Diaz Barragán of California and Filemon Vela of Texas — before every vote, amendment and other key developments.

 "I'm just going to make sure that I double check and triple check their phone calls, emails and texts and then I'll double check with the clerk as I'm voting for them," Gallego says with a laugh.
 "I don't want to mess this up for them, I want to make sure I do it right and try to not at least not embarrass myself."

+One by one, Gallego and other members lined up on the House floor to announce their colleagues' intentions during the first vote series on Wednesday.
+It was for approval of a human rights policy bill urging protection of the Uighurs, a predominantly Muslim ethnic group in China.
+The measure was easily approved 413-1.

-He's not alone.
-By Wednesday afternoon, more 70 members submitted noticed to the House clerk's office that a colleague would vote on their behalf.
+In all, more than 70 members submitted noticed to the House clerk's office that a colleague would vote on their behalf.
 All are Democrats and the issue has become a partisan flashpoint about whether the House should reopen for business as usual as states around the country are taking steps to get people back to work.

 Earlier this month, the House approved new rules allowing remote voting and hearings for the first time in the chamber's history.
 Now, a member can vote on behalf of up to 10 colleagues who are unable to travel to the Capitol during the coronavirus pandemic.